chris-townsend/PP4-Kitchen_Tales/README.md

 I would like to express my gratitude towards **Sean** from CI Tutor Support for his invaluable assistance and guidance in helping me navigate and successfully set up the `UpdateRecipeView`.

-I would like to extend my appreciation to **Dario** for his unwavering support and insightful advice throughout the course of the project.
+I would like to extend my appreciation to **Dario** for his support and insightful advice throughout the course of the project.

 <br>